-- 9.12 Whilst the West Road area of West Caister has a very eclectic mix of dwelling types, with numerous architectural styles and ages of construction to the extent that there is no readily definable character the village still has a rural charm and a very simple architectural form to most dwellings. - 9.13 The existing dwelling is very modern in its style and this is continued in relation to the new dwelling, although as stated by the Design and Conservation Officer, the design does not readily gel with the existing rural form of the village. - 9.14 The proposed dwelling (unchanged from the previous refusal) is a curious mix of numerous styles and treatment, having both hipped and gable roof construction, corner quoins and a mock-classical entrance canopy supported on columns, a glazed entrance feature, and a multitude of differing window fenestration with dormers above the garage, and large picture windows which are very regimented,
+- 9.12 Whilst the West Road area of West Caister has a very eclectic mix of dwelling types, with numerous architectural styles and ages of construction to the extent that there is no readily definable character the village still has a rural charm and a very simple architectural form to most dwellings. - 9.13 The existing dwelling is very modern in its style and this is continued in relation to the new dwelling, although as stated by the Design and Conservation Officer, the design does not readily gel with the existing rural form of the village. - 9.14 The proposed dwelling is a curious mix of numerous styles and treatment, having both hipped and gable roof construction, corner quoins and a mock-classical entrance canopy supported on columns, a glazed entrance feature, and a multitude of differing window fenestration with dormers above the garage, and large picture windows which are very regimented, particularly the rear elevation which faces the public footpath to the west. - 9.15 The N.P.P.F indicates at paragraph 127, that Planning policies and decisions should ensure that developments: - a) will function well and add to the overall quality of the area, not just for the short term but over the lifetime of the development; - b) are visually attractive as a result of good architecture, layout and appropriate and effective landscaping; - c) are sympathetic to local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change (such as increased densities); - d) establish or maintain a strong sense of place, using the arrangement of streets,

-- although the rear elevation (which was a concern when it faced the public footpath to the west, is now facing north, and is consequently far less prominent. - 9.15 The N.P.P.F indicates at paragraph 127, that Planning policies and decisions should ensure that developments: - a) will function well and add to the overall quality of the area, not just for the short term but over the lifetime of the development; - b) are visually attractive as a result of good architecture, layout and appropriate and effective landscaping; - c) are sympathetic to local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change (such as increased densities); - d) establish or maintain a strong sense of place, using the arrangement of streets, spaces, building types and materials to create attractive, welcoming and distinctive places to live, work and visit; - 9.16 It goes on to state at paragraph 130, that "Permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions, taking into account any local design standards or style guides in plans or supplementary planning documents". - 9.17 The proposed dwelling is not a high-quality design, being a mix of styles which remains at odds with the local rural character of the village, although the amended siting and orientation is such that the design can now be tolerated, and no longer conflicts with Core Strategy Policy CS9.
+- spaces, building types and materials to create attractive, welcoming and distinctive places to live, work and visit; - 9.16 It goes on to state at paragraph 130, that "Permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions, taking into account any local design standards or style guides in plans or supplementary planning documents". - 9.17 The proposed dwelling is not a high-quality design, being a mix of styles which is completely at odds with the local rural character, and as a result, it fails to take the opportunity to improve the character and quality of the area as required by paragraph 130 and it conflicts with Core Strategy Policy CS9.